LionGateOS/LionGateTravels/README.txt

-LionGate Travels v52 — Digital ID Consent Wired
+LionGate Travels v53 — Camera OCR Intake Scaffold

-Wires privacy consent enforcement into Digital ID intake.
+Adds a camera/OCR intake stub for passport or driver's license images.
 TEST MODE ONLY.
 No UI changes.